 Another important component of the planning context that affects the scope of the EIS is that the detail for the development being proposed is provided at the ASP level only.
-The details about a proposed development included at the ASP stage are high-level policy statements that include development concepts within broad spatial boundaries, often associated with ranges of unit density and building type.
+Proposed development details included at the ASP stage are high-level policy statements that include development concepts within broad spatial boundaries, often associated with ranges of unit density and building type.
 Precise development footprints, including final unit numbers for each development area, road locations, trail locations, and the exact location of green space are typically undefined at the ASP stage.

-Constraints associated with the level of development detail are recognized in the TOR, which states that: "The scope of the EIS will generally be limited to the level of detail provided within an Area Structure Plan" (Appendix A, page 4).
+Constraints associated with the level of development detail are recognized in the TOR, which states that "the scope of the EIS will generally be limited to the level of detail provided within an Area Structure Plan" (Appendix A, page 4).
 These constraints are addressed in this EIS by making precautionary assumptions that overestimate potential effects.
-For example, to address uncertainty about the Project footprint size or location, the potential Project Boundary was overestimated and any pods that were zoned for development were considered completely developed, even though the proposed ASP policy may require larger amounts of undeveloped space within a policy area.
-Overestimation of the Project Boundary and potential impacts of the Project at the ASP stage permits flexibility at the land use and subdivision stages, where decisions by developers or the Town within the assessed Project Boundary can reduce predicted effects, but will not increase them.
+For example, to address uncertainty about the Project footprint size or location, the potential Project footprint was overestimated and any pods that were zoned for development were considered completely developed, even though the proposed ASP policy may require larger amounts of undeveloped space or open space within a policy area.
+Overestimation of the footprint and potential impacts of the Project at the ASP stage permits flexibility at the land use and subdivision stages, where decisions by developers or the Town within the assessed footprint can reduce, but will not increase predicted effects.